mayconfmelo/min-resume/template/main.typ

 = Qualification

-- A Really Useful Course.
+- #underline[A Really Useful Course].
 Educational Institution.
 Year or Validity.
-- A Very Professional Qualification.
+- #underline[A Very Professional Qualification].
 Educational Institution.
 Year or Validity.
 - A Less Useful Certification.
 Educational Institution.
 Year or Validity.